Torgen/codex-blackboard/docs/Solving.md

 If you're not sure what you should be doing, this is a good place to ask.

-In addition to the main chat, each puzzle page has it's own chat.
+In addition to the main chat, each puzzle page has its own chat.

 There are times when you want everyone working on a puzzle to see certain information.
 The easiest way to do this is to send a message and then **Promote the Message** by clicking the **star icon** next to it.
 This causes the message to display in the  puzzle info panel.
 (Or the main blackboard if the message was in the main chat.) e.g.